scipp/scipp/doc/design.md

 1. Basic statistics operations such as min, max, mean, and standard deviation
 1. Serialization and deserialization, mainly for saving to and loading from disk *Question: Should disk I/O live in a separate module/library?*

+As discussed earlier, coordinate variables are not operated on in operations between datasets.
+To modify a coordinate variable, we operate directly on the variable-level.

 ### <a name="overview-relation-to-existing-workspace-types"></a>Relation to existing workspace types